Philip Saville headshot

 Philip Saville

-School of Informatics and Engineering, University of Sussex
+Department of Informatics, University of Sussex

 p.(lastname)@sussex.ac.uk.
 My previous email address, (firstname).(lastname)@cs.ox.ac.uk, will stop working as of September 2024.
 After that I will have no access to emails sent to this address.